 Nightlife in Pai

-Surprisingly there’s a fair bit to do in the evening in sleepy Pai, though things do close early.
+There's a handful of things to do in the evening in sleepy Pai, though things do close early.

 Thoughts & Reflections